 Sylvan’s study skills program in Virginia can help ensure your son or daughter is fully prepared for increasing school workloads and the forthcoming challenges of college.
 Our program focuses on problem solving, critical thinking and life management skills that kids in grades 4-12 can use to organize their schoolwork and manage their busy schedules more effectively.
 As your child learns tools and techniques that can be used in and beyond school, you'll see his or her confidence grow!
-Help your child get equipped for success: get in touch with your local Sylvan in Virginia today to get started or to find out more.
+We're ready to equip your child for success: simply contact your local Sylvan in Virginia to get started or to find out more.

 Laying the Groundwork for Future Success

-- How to successfully apply for college and write a compelling admission essay.
+- How to ace the all-important college admission essay.

-- Job interview preparation techniques, including how to create a resume that works.
+- Job interview preparation, including how to write an effective resume and cover letter.